chatnoir-eu/chatnoir-resiliparse/docs/man/process-guard.rst

 MemGuard
 --------

-Similar to :class:`.TimeGuard`, :class:`.MemGuard` guards a processing context to stay within pre-defined memory bounds.
-Upon exceeding these bounds, an exception or signal will be sent to the executing thread.
+:class:`.MemGuard` guards a function or program context to stay within pre-defined memory bounds.
+If, at any time, the running Python process exceeds these bounds, an exception or signal will be sent to the executing thread.

 .. code-block:: python